ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "The breakfast table was crowded the next day" },
       "s_phJKeWNl40-e": {
-        "meaning": "A thick cloud of fog covered everything as we drove upto the deserted streets of the town."
+        "meaning": "A thick cloud of fog covered everything as we drove up to the town's deserted streets."
       },
       "s_pky7pMM4MEgF": {
         "meaning": "He lives in Reykjavík and has a family here."